girikgarg8/Flights-Booking-Service/Notes.md

 Situation 2: The booking service initiates a request to the payment gateway, and the payment fails at the payment gateway due to some reasons.

 Situation 3: The booking service initiates a request to the payment gateway and the payment is successful at the payment gateway.
 The payment gateway intiates a successful response, but it couldn't reach the booking service due to network issues or malformed reponse object.
+There is the chance that the user might reinitiate the request in such case, and the money will be deducted twice.

 Situation 3: The booking service initiates a request to the payment gateway and the payment is unsuccessful at the payment gateway.
 The payment gateway intiates a successful response, but it couldn't reach the booking service due to network issues or malformed reponse object.